jpbacher/ecorp-recommendations/README.md

 ## Status
-This project is: in progress
+This project is: completed, finishing the write-up

 ## Output